kubernetes/enhancements/keps/sig-storage/695-skip-permission-change/README.md

 * **What are other known failure modes?**
   - A brown field volume has correct top level permission but incorrect leaf level permission.
-    - Detection: If user has used `fsGroupChangePolicy` as `OnRootMismatch` in pod's security context and somehow top level directory has right permission but subdirectories don't then when pod attempts to read/write those subdirectories it could fail.
+    - Detection: If user has used `volumeChangePolicy` as `OnRootMismatch` in pod's security context and somehow top level directory has right permission but subdirectories don't then when pod attempts to read/write those subdirectories it could fail.
 So there are no metrics for this error but could result in pod not running correctly.
-    - Mitigations: This failure does not affect existing workloads and user can switch to using `Always` in `fsGroupChangePolicy` of pod's security context.
+    - Mitigations: This failure does not affect existing workloads and user can switch to using `Always` in `volumeChangePolicy` of pod's security context.
     - Diagnostics: Pod does not run correctly.
-    - Testing: We do not attempt to check for leaf level perissions if `fsGroupChangePolicy` is set to `OnRootMismatch`(which would defeat the purpose of this feature).
+    - Testing: We do not attempt to check for leaf level perissions if `volumeChangePolicy` is set to `OnRootMismatch`(which would defeat the purpose of this feature).
 But since user needs to opt-in for using this feature, they should be aware of side effects.

 * **What steps should be taken if SLOs are not being met to determine the problem?**
   If admin notices an increase in mount errors or increase in mount timings as documented in SLIs then an admin could:
-      - check number of pods that are setting non-defaults in `pod.Spec.SecurityContext.fsGroupChangePolicy`
+      - check number of pods that are setting non-defaults in `pod.Spec.SecurityContext.volumeChangePolicy`
       - Check volume mount and latency metrics (as described in SLI)
       - Check kubelet logs for mount errors or problems.